AlexiaJM/LEGIT/README.md

 * install.packages("devtools")
 * devtools::install_github("AlexiaJM/LEGIT")

-(Note : The GitHub version currently contains an experimental feature to account for gene-environment correlation rGE which is not yet in the CRAN version)

 **Examples**

 Here is an example with 2 latent variables and a 2-way interaction (see https://arxiv.org/abs/1703.08111) :